Documentation

 Rescale Interval: rescale velocities after every

-number of steps (but only ifThermostat
+Rescale Intervalnumber of steps (but only ifThermostatis set toRescale) -

 Nose Thermostat Relaxation Time: the relaxation time of the thermostat coordinate (only used if